 The transition to an increasingly digitalised organisation of work means that public service workers need to acquire and master new (digital) skills in order to adapt to the reconfiguration of tasks and associated skills within their job or occupational category.
 Digitalisation leads to changes in the nature and distribution of tasks within jobs and occupational groups.
 The scientific literature generally distinguishes between three main types of work tasks associated with specific skills18.
 The digital skills needed to implement digital tools and processes must be added to these.
-A Eurofound report (2016) shows that these skills do not exist in isolation, but are specifically and consistently combined, or bundled, in the realisation of the tasks needed to complete the job, and that job quality is strongly linked to task content.
-Physical tasks show a clear negative correlation with job quality, whereas intellectual tasks have an even stronger positive correlation.
-Social tasks also have a positive correlation with job quality, but much less so than intellectual tasks (Eurofound, 2016a).
-Digitalisation impacts directly on tasks and skills, but only indirectly on job substitution.
-Routine physical tasks are increasingly being replaced by machines, while there is an
+A Eurofound report (2016) shows that these skills do not exist in isolation, but are specifically and consistently combined, or bundled, in the realisation of the tasks needed to complete the job, and

-17 Digitialisation could have helped them to cope with a pre-existing physical problem (3.8%), made them less subject to painful working postures (3.6%) or reduced the exposure to the risk of accidents at the workplace (3.2%).
-4.9% of workers believe that digitalisation has enabled them to deal with an existing psychological problem (DGQS, Tables 9 and 10 in Annex (Deliverable D3.2)).
+Digitialisation could have helped them to cope with a pre-existing physical problem (3.8%), made them less subject to painful working postures (3.6%) or reduced the exposure to the risk of accidents at the workplace (3.2%).
+4.9% of workers believe that digitalisation has enabled them to deal with an existing psychological problem (DGQS, Tables 9 and 10 in the Statistical Annex).